 Through his works on Hutcheson and the South Pacific, Leidhold came to the conclusion that we have to start with a multidimensional structure of experience if we want to understand the way people get in touch with reality.

-However, this type of a multidimensional approach to experience did not exist.
+However, this type of multidimensional approach to experience did not exist.
 This issue must be addressed first.
 Thus, exploring the nature of experience was the main theme of Wolfgang Leidhold’s book on Political Philosophy.

 Read more …